-Fig. 6.
+Fig. 7.
 On the left: Noise measurements performed on reference and prototype inclinometers at zero tilt.
 Standard deviation results show respectively errors of approximatively respectively 0.02° and 0.001° in both x and y direction.
 On the right: Repeatability measurements performed on reference and prototype inclinometers at random tilt and direction.
 Standard deviation results show errors of approximatively respectively 0.016° and 0.0079° in x-direction and 0.02° and 0.01° in y-direction.

-Response times of both sensors have been investigated by initiating a large angle tilt (either only in x-direction or in transverse y-direction), getting back to zero tilt position and by taking data points at fixed 0,5 second time intervals.
+Response times of both sensors have been investigated by initiating a large angle tilt (either only in x-direction or in xy-direction), getting back to zero tilt position and by taking data points at fixed 0,5 second time intervals.
 These experiments enable to visualize response times and also mobile mass displacement of the prototype sensor.
-The observations (as shown in Figure 7) for a tilt in x-direction only show that both reference and prototype sensors get back to the initial position in less than 1 second – meaning that the mercury droplet doesn’t “stick” to the edge of the membrane and quickly gets back to the membrane center and stabilizes there.
-Identical observations have been made for a tilt in y-direction showing the bi-axial character of the prototype sensor.
+The observations (as shown in Figure 8) for a tilt in x-direction only show that both reference and prototype sensors get back to the initial position in less than 2 seconds – meaning that the mercury droplet does not “stick” to the edge of the membrane and quickly gets back to the membrane center and stabilizes there.
+Identical observations have been made for a tilt in xy-direction showing the bi-axial character of the prototype sensor.

-The time interval between two acquisitions has been programmed for 2 seconds.